philzook58/philzook58.github.io/_notes/Languages/prolog.md

 `=..` destructures a term

 ## Imperative analogies
-Unification variables are pointers
+Unification variables are pointers.
+Unifying them is aliasing them.
-Unification is bidirecitonal pattern matching
+Unification is bidirectional pattern matching